IMGIITRoorkee/Memoria/docs/Mutex_b-iit.md

 5) Message passing
 6) Tuple space

 - Many forms of mutual exclusion have side-effects.
 For example, classic semaphores permit deadlocks, in which one process gets a semaphore, another process gets a second semaphore, and then both wait for the other semaphore to be released.
-Other common side-effects include starvation, in which a process never gets sufficient resources to run to completion; priority inversion, in which a higher-priority thread waits for a lower-priority thread; and high latency, in which response to interrupts is not prompt.
+Other common side-effects include starvation, in which a process never gets sufficient resources to run to completion.

 ---